JTcompNinfo/TheFinalUpload/TheFinalCrawl/README.md

 ### Linux
 The best way to run it is in the terminal.
 Just like MacOS you can use cd to get to the file than do python3 main.py

+### Other Choices
+On all 3 you can run it through Visual Studio Code